Pixplicity/beginners-workshop/lesson1/README.md

 ## Android Studio

 ### Importing an Android project in Android Studio
-Android Studio contains a new project wizard, which is started by chosing **File > New Project...**.
+Android Studio contains a new project wizard, which is started by chosing “File” → “New Project…”.
 While convenient, it also asks you with a lot of questions, settings and steps which might be a bit too overwhelming at this point.
 For this workshop we'll only focus on ipmorting an existing Android project.

 #### 1. Getting the lesson content

-In this lesson we are going to import a very tiny "Hello World" app.
-Before we do this, please clone this **beginners-workshop** Github repository to your local machine by executing the following command:
+In this lesson we are going to import a very tiny “Hello World” app.
+Before we do this, please clone this “beginners-workshop” Github repository to your local machine by executing the following command:

     git clone git@github.com:pixplicity/beginners-workshop.git